Brash ‘Goddess of Love’ comedian Judy Tenuta dies at 72

 Michael McKean, of “Spinal Tap” fame, tweeted, “One of a kind.
 Damn.”

-Tenuta gained national attention in 1987 with “On Location: Women of the Night,” a HBO special in which she starred with Ellen DeGeneres, Paula Poundstone and Rita Rudner.
+Tenuta gained national attention in 1987 with “On Location: Women of the Night,” an HBO special in which she starred with Ellen DeGeneres, Paula Poundstone and Rita Rudner.

 In 1988′s “American Comedy Awards” TV special, Tenuta was named best female comedy club performer opposite male winner Jerry Seinfeld.
 Other honorees that year for their club or screen work included Robin Williams, Lily Tomlin and Bette Midler.